pvovk/SelfStudyJavaCourse/week0/README.md

 4. Learn how to fork repositories - https://help.github.com/articles/fork-a-repo
 5. Learn how to work with pull-requests - https://help.github.com/articles/using-pull-requests

-### To start doing the lesson please follow the instructions below:
+### To start the lesson please follow the instructions below:

 1. Fork this repository to your GitHub account
 2. Clone your fork to your local environment